NYC hot dog

-Good to know: Gray’s was formerly a Manhattan mini-chain, but two of its branches have closed since 2011, including its iconic outpost on Sixth Ave. in the West Village.
-We’ve heard the owner is looking for a new space, but till then, the Upper West Side location is the only Gray’s in the city.
+Good to know: Gray’s used to be a bigger Manhattan mini-chain, but two of its branches have closed since 2011, including its iconic outpost on Sixth Ave. in the West Village.
+Nowadays there's the Upper West Side location and one in Midtown on Eighth Ave. at 40th St.

 When: Gray’s is open 24 hours a day.

 Order: The hot dogs ($2.95 each) are pretty small here, so the recession special is never a bad idea (if you’re thirsty for a 14 oz. drink, anyway).
 Definitely try the papaya juice—frothy, light, and not too sweet, it somehow makes sense with the snappy dog, which we prefer to dress with mustard, sauerkraut, and the sweet saucy onions.

 Alternatively: The ubiquitous street hot dog works in a pinch, but while you can still get the traditional mustard, sauerkraut, and onion-sauce toppings, you will likely be served a boiled, skinless Sabrett dog, with no snap.
 It still hits the spot when you need it!
 If you have the luxury of time, get down to Coney Island for the Nathan’s Famous original (1310 Surf Ave., map), preferably in the summer when you can soak up the salty atmosphere.
 Also venerable is the crisp frankfurter at Katz’s Delicatessen (205 E. Houston St. at Ludlow St., map) on the Lower East Side.